ferguras/InstaLooter/README.rst

 - fixed commentscount in template

-- added is ad, is video, year, month, day
+- added is ad, is video, #hashtags, year, month, day

 - removed date